A content strategy requires a degree of change management

 ...
 Because in the long term it will be a question of corporate culture

-The wrong reason to do "content marketing" is because you want to do it.
+The wrong reason to do content marketing is because you want to.
 Content marketing is the answer to fundamental changes in the attention economy.
-It is therefore completely irrelevant whether it is later called content strategy, content marketing, attention marketing (yes, I made that up) or something else.
+So it's completely irrelevant whether it's later called content strategy, content marketing, attention marketing (yes, I made that up) or something else.
 As I already wrote on Medium:

 The point is: in future, brands will have to define themselves less through forced attention and more through perceived usefulness and experience factors.
 If companies can no longer afford to be uninteresting, they must find a way to become more interesting and have integrity.